 But it’s not only this French influence that helps you decode Italian.
-Let’s not forget the presence of Latin in Britain, which the Romans first introduced when they arrived on the isle in the 1st century BC and again with the cultural influences of the Renaissance.
-Because of this historical precedent, you’ll be able to understand words like centro, memoria, and energia before you even start your first Italian lesson!
+Let’s not forget the presence of Latin in Britain, which the Romans first introduced when they arrived on the isle in the first century BCE and again with the cultural influences of the Renaissance.
+Because of this historical precedent, you’ll be able to understand words like centro, memoria and energia before you even start your first Italian lesson!

 But is it all bad news?
 Not at all!
 Learn these conjugations as you would any new vocabulary — with some daily practice.
-Even 15 minutes a day can be enough and is definitely better than nothing.
+Even 15 minutes a day can be enough.
 Find a rhythm that you can apply to the conjugation, repeat it aloud as if it were a mantra, and then commit.
 There’s also some good news for those who accept this meditative challenge: subject pronouns (I, you, she, he, we…) are almost never used in Italian.
-Once you know these most common verbs, you’ll be able to manage in many situations from the very beginning.
+Once you know these most common verbs, you’ll be able to manage in many situations.

 Now let’s look at some articles.
 In the grammatical standoff of definite articles, Italian wins 7-1 against English (which could only play a pitiful “the”).
 “The” translated 7 different ways may sound frightening, but there’s nothing difficult about the rules that guide their usage.
 For example, la is the feminine (singular) article for all nouns except those starting with a vowel.
 Those words just use l’.
 Meanwhile, le is used for feminine plural nouns.
 Masculine definite articles have similar rules, but we’ll let you figure the other half out.

 It’s important to remember why you started on this journey to learn Italian.
 This is obviously a very general tip, valid for learning Italian or any other language.
 Whether your dream is to herd sheep grazing on the slopes of the Italian Alps, to become the next ambassador to Italy, or you just want to take a cooking course in Naples: Focus on your goal.